My Ultimate List of Fungal Acne Safe Skincare Products

 Best Day-Time Moisturizer: Purito Oat-In Calming Gel Cream

-My all time holy-grail moisturizer, especially for the day time, is this gel from Purito, packed with some of my favorite ingredients for hydrating and calming the skin.
+My all time holy-grail moisturizer, especially for the day time, is the Oat-in Calming gel cream from Purito (pictured here in it’s old packaging—that’s how long I’ve been using it), packed with some of my favorite ingredients for hydrating and calming the skin.
 Oat seed water, glycerin, squalane, panthenol, beta glucan—you name it, it has it.

 Honorable Mentions: